potassco/clorm/docs/clorm/api.rst

 Integration with the Solver
 ---------------------------

-To simplify the interaction with the Clingo solver, ClORM provides a ``clingo`` replacement module that offers better integration with ClORM facts and fact bases.
+To simplify the interaction with the Clingo solver, Clorm provides a ``clingo`` replacement module that offers better integration with Clorm facts and fact bases.
 This module simply wraps and extends a few key Clingo classes.

 Instead of: